 If you have the Cadillac of lunch boxes, the PlanetBox, then you might want to think about the PlanetBox Carry Case to go with it.
 It’s insulated with extra storage space for more ice packs, utensils, and a cup.
 And of course the PlanetBox fits inside perfectly.
 We like it because it’s easy to carry and makes for a practical appendage to the PlanetBox.
 We know it’s a splurge, but this just might make it to college.
 Fingers crossed.

-Lunch packing is an intricate art — slicing all the veggies, cutting all the crust, making sure cold food stays cold and hot food stays hot, packing it all neatly into one compartment…a good lunch box will help you accomplish it all, making all your food prep efforts worth it and the midday meal a bit tastier.
+Lunch packing is an intricate art — slicing all the veggies, cutting all the crust, making sure cold food stays cold and hot food stays hot, packing it all neatly into one compartment… a good lunch box (and/or some top-notch lunch containers) will help you accomplish it all, making all your food prep efforts worth it and the midday meal a bit tastier.

 What constitutes a good lunch box, you ask?
 It needs to be durable, leak proof, easy to use, lightweight, roomy, and a breeze to clean.
 Thankfully, there are a lot of options out there that fit the bill.
 Without further ado, here are our faves.